mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 * Systematically evaluate our information security risks, taking into account the impact of threats and vulnerabilities
 * Design and implement a comprehensive suite of information security controls and other forms of risk treatment to address security risks
-* Have an overarching management process to ensure that information security controls meet our needs on an ongoing basis
+* Utilize an overarching management process to ensure that the information security controls meet our needs on an ongoing basis

 ## 2 Which Third-Party Security Certifications and Assurance Reports Does Mendix Have? {#security-certifications}